haiping1010/MD_antibody_antigen/README.txt

-This is the MD and metadynamics part script examples of paper "Significantly Enhancing Human Antibody Affinity via Deep Learning and Computational Biology-Guided Single-Point Mutations".
+# This is the MD and metadynamics part script examples of paper "Significantly Enhancing Human Antibody Affinity via Deep Learning and Computational Biology-Guided Single-Point Mutations".

-MD simulaton
+# MD simulaton
-1. prepare the initial complexes for MD simulation. cd MD_complex_li_antibody_deep_sel_activin cd collection
+1. prepare the initial complexes for MD simulation. cd MD_complex_li_antibody_static_sel cd collection
 ##make the mutated antibody combined with antigen for MD simulation usage
 bash create_complex.bash
 cp -r  complex_new_antibody_*_f.pdb ../
 cd ../
 ###lbg job submit command is used in bohrium, because we run our MD in https://www.bohrium.com/, for user run in usual linux system,
-### can change this line into "nohup bash  gromac2.sh"
+### can change this line into "nohup bash  gromac2.sh&"
 bash run_all_files.bash

-Metadynamics simulaton
+# Metadynamics simulaton

+cd MD_complex_li_antibody_static_sel_add_meta
+##mv the finished MD simulation folder to here, for example complex_new_antibody_109L_GLU_f_run
+cd meta_file
+###lbg job submit command is used in bohrium, because we run our MD in https://www.bohrium.com/, for user run in usual linux system,

+### can change this line into "nohup bash gromac_meta.bash&"

+bash run_all.bash

+Detailed information can contact zhanghaiping@suat-sz.edu.cn